-Assert have written their own guide to making an application for PIP.
+Assert have written their own Assert Guide to making an application for PIP.

 Please use the link to see the PDF guide:

 For information on income-related benefits, tax credits, contribution-based benefits, Council Tax Reduction, Carer’s Allowance, Universal Credit, how these are calculated and how your benefits will be affected if you start work or change your working hours

 The webtools are: